Jump to content

 What are competencies?

-Your competencies are a combination of your knowledge, skills (e.g. analytical skills), professional insight and the tools you have learned to use within a specific area.
+A competency is your use of your learning.
+You get them from your experiences - both in and outside school.
+Your competencies are a combination of your knowledge, skills (e.g. analytical), professional insight, and the tools you have learned to use within a specific area.

 3 types of competencies